← All packages

 • WordPiece (BERT) and Unigram (T5/SentencePiece) — byte-exact.

-• Claude / Gemini API companion — pure PHP, standalone.
+• Remote API companion — pure PHP, standalone.

 Honest caveats live in Status & limitations (normalization scope, PIE install not yet verified end-to-end, remote counting needs a network call + key).